Wal8800/wal8800.github.io/docs/_posts/2023-05-27-how-to-write-plain-code.markdown

 if is_valid and is_current
 ```

-Grouping the boolean condition with variable assignments provides a way to create semantic meaning for these boolean conditions.
+Grouping the boolean conditions with variable assignments provides a way to create semantic meaning for these boolean conditions.
 This can increase the clarity of the if statement compared to having all the boolean variables in a single condition.
 Although, this could hide opportunities to simplify the condition but that depends on how we group the conditions.

 When writing code, we should ask ourselves why each line is there.
 If a line doesn't have a clear purpose, we should remove it.